molecula/documentation/cloud/cloud-configuration/_posts/2022-12-21-cloud-users-manage.md

 * [Invite users to your organization](/cloud/cloud-configuration/cloud-user-invite)
 * [Revoke the login privilege for existing users](/cloud/cloud-configuration/cloud-user-deactivate)

-## How do I view and search for users
+## How do I view and search for users?

 * [Learn how to view and search cloud users](/cloud/cloud-configuration/cloud-users-view-search)